Find us at The University District farmers market on Saturdays, 9-2, and the West Seattle Farmers Market on sundays, 10-2.

 For us, the most important thing about this business is getting to know you—our customers and our community.
 We are not a big farm, we are a family farm.
 We operate this farm, the farm feeds you, and you support our family.
 Thank you.

-During the growing season, if you are a CSA subscriber and want to be sure of getting eggs every week, you can buy an Egg Subscription of either 1/2 dozen or 1 dozen eggs every week.
+If you are a CSA subscriber and want to be sure of getting eggs every week, you can buy an Egg Subscription of either 1/2 dozen or 1 dozen eggs every week.
 Please contact us for more information.
-We will begin accepting Egg Subscription payments in March.

 I have always tried to write a newsletter for our subscribers every week, and we've had subscribers now for ten years.
 That's a lot of newsletters, a lot of trips to Kinko's and a lot of paper.
 During the summer there are times when I just can't get to the whole newsletter project—writing is one thing, but then the printing, the extra errand, etc. get in the way.